 Setup VMware Shared Folders in OpenSUSE with Windows 10

-All Linux OSs work the same way when it comes to set up VMware shared folder with Windows 10/8.1 host computers.
-VMware shared folders feature allow to share a partition or folder between host and guest machines without using network protocols.
-It uses the VMware kernel feature to share the data easily without any network limitations.
-By the way, this feature can work only after installing VMware tools on the guest machine.
+All Linux OSs work the same way when setting up VMware shared folder with Windows 10/11 host computers.
+VMware shared folders feature allows sharing a partition or folder between host and guest machines without network protocols.
+It uses the VMware kernel feature to share the data easily.
+This feature can work only after installing VMware Tools on the guest machine.

-To set up the VMware shared folders and access Windows 10 disk partitions in Linux VM, you can refer our earlier guide about setting up a shared folder between Fedora and Windows 10.
+To set up the VMware shared folders and access Windows 10 or Windows 11 disk partitions in Linux VM, you can refer to our earlier guide about setting up a shared folder between Fedora and Windows 10.
 You have to follow the same steps to make it work in OpenSUSE Leap 15.1

 Download link of OpenSUSE 15.1 Leap VMware Image

-Here is the download link for the VM we have demonstrated in this example.
-Configure enough hardware resources to the virtual machine.
+Here is the download link for the virtual machine we have demonstrated in this example.
+Configure enough hardware resources for the virtual machine.
 Instead of creating a new hard disk, choose the existing hard option and browse the disk file (VMDK – after the extraction) you have downloaded.

 The VM should be up and running in 2 minutes.

-Hope this guide and uploaded image are useful in having the latest OpenSUSE version on your Windows or Mac OS computer.
+I hope this guide and uploaded image help you have the latest OpenSUSE version on your Windows or Mac OS computer.